 Here, learn all about peppermint oil's benefits, side effects, and how to use it for various ailments.

 The history of peppermint oil

 Also known by its botanical name, "Mentha piperita" has serrated green leaves and light purple flowers.
 It's used in an abundance of hygiene, cosmetic, medicinal, and aromatherapy products and is one of over 25 herbs considered to be in the "mint" family (think: spearmint, water mint, etc.).
 It first appeared in pharmacy documentation in 1721 in the London Pharmacopoeia.
 Needless to say, the history of peppermint isn't as fresh as its minty taste and fragrance—it's been on the scene for quite a while.

 Health benefits of peppermint oil.

-One study that gauged the efficacy of peppermint oil (in sustained release capsules) on IBS found that it eased symptoms by 40 percent over the course of four weeks, compared to 24 percent in the placebo group.
-Even more impressive, a review of nine scientific studies concluded that patients with IBS who took peppermint oil for two weeks fared better than patients receiving a placebo treatment.
-Peppermint has been shown to relax digestive system muscles and decrease pain and cramping, which could make it a useful remedy for people with the occasional bloating, gas, or upset stomach.
+One study1 that gauged the efficacy of peppermint oil (in sustained release capsules) on IBS found that it eased symptoms by 40 percent over the course of four weeks, compared to 24 percent in the placebo group.
+Even more impressive, a review of nine scientific studies2 concluded that patients with IBS who took peppermint oil for two weeks fared better than patients receiving a placebo treatment.
+Peppermint has been shown to relax digestive system3 muscles and decrease pain and cramping, which could make it a useful remedy for people with the occasional bloating, gas, or upset stomach.

 In addition to taking coated peppermint oil capsules, Dr. Bhatia says 1 to 2 drops of peppermint oil, mixed with a glass of water can be taken orally.
 You can also massage a few drops of peppermint oil (combined with a carrier oil) directly onto the abdomen.